State Patrol taking to the air to nab speeders

 The Wisconsin State Patrol is in the air this week in an attempt to nab drivers who speed or commit other traffic violations.

-Weather pending the State Patrol's Air Support Unit will be active in seven counties throughout the state, including in Dane County on Thursday when the the aircraft is scheduled to be over Interstate 39-90-94.
+Weather pending, the State Patrol's Air Support Unit will be active in seven counties throughout the state, including in Dane County on Thursday when the aircraft is scheduled to be over Interstate 39-90-94.

 The enforcement missions are being announced publicly in an attempt to enhance and improve public safety efforts.